Free Shipping On All Orders Over $199

 Shrubs that combine beauty with functionality can redefine gardens.

-These shrubs are beneficial for local wildlife and thrive with care like pruning and soil pH adjustments.
-Plus there are many native alternatives to water-hungry non-native bushes!
+These shrubs are beneficial for local wildlife and thrive with care, like pruning and soil pH adjustments.
+Plus, there are many native alternatives to water-hungry non-native bushes!

-Perennials that Thrive in Indianapolis
+Perennials That Thrive In Indianapolis

 These native perennials are adapted to Indiana’s climate and provide season-long color, habitat for pollinators, and low-maintenance gardening success!
 Perennials also bring long-lasting life and vibrant colors to gardens.

-• Ornamental grasses like Little Bluestem thrive in various sunlight and soil conditions.
+• Ornamental Grasses like Little Bluestem thrive in various sunlight and soil conditions.

-Edible Landscaping Options
+Edible Landscaping Native Shrub Options

-Adding fruit and vegetables among your landscaping provides double duty beauty and healthful benefits for all!
 Birds and pollinators rely on these flowering and edible plants as much as we do.
 These edible native shrubs offer a perfect blend of beauty, ecological benefits, and seasonal harvests, making them excellent choices for sustainable, multi-purpose gardens in Indiana!

-Landscape Design Tips For a Stunning Garden
+Landscape Design Tips For A Stunning Garden

-Mixing textures, colors, and heights creates dynamic garden spaces.
+• Mixing textures, colors, and heights creates dynamic garden spaces.
 Plan for continuous seasonal blooms to ensure year-round vibrancy.

-Hardscape elements, like pathways and retaining walls, add both aesthetic and functional value, much like the perfect accessories in a living room.
+• Hardscape elements, like pathways and retaining walls, add both aesthetic and functional value, much like the perfect accessories in a living room.

 Sustainable and Eco-Friendly Gardening Practices

 Adopting sustainable methods can enhance garden health and resilience while increasing biodiversity.
-Embracing native plants supports biodiversity and reduces maintenance, like setting your garden on auto-pilot.
-Plus native plants bring in beneficial insects that provide free pest control!
+Embracing native plants supports biodiversity and reduces maintenance, like setting your garden on autopilot.
+Plus, native plants bring in beneficial insects that provide free pest control!

 • Rain gardens manage stormwater runoff efficiently